 Tests

-This is an initial step in creating a new forensic test, called the Test of Legal Term Recognition.
-The first study for proof of concept has been approved by the internal review board at Sam Houston State University in Huntsville, Texas and is scheduled to take place in Spring 2023.
+This is an initial attempt to create new and quick forensic tests, called the Test of Legal Term Fluency and Recognition.
+The pilot study for the first proof of concept is approved by the internal review board at Sam Houston State University in Huntsville, Texas and data collection is currently underway.

 The Inventory of Legal Knowledge is published by PAR and it is considered the gold standard for detecting feigned deficits in legal knowledge.
-ILK and PsychTech projects to further develop its utility and accuracy are scheduled, primarily to focus on extending the ILK’s use with special populations, such as ID defendants, juveniles, and Spanish-speakers.
+PsychTech and ILK projects to further develop the test’s utility and accuracy are scheduled to focus primarily on extending the ILK’s use with special populations, such as ID defendants, juveniles, and Spanish-speakers.

 The Mendocino Method has been designed to provide outpatient competency restoration services to defendants in outpatient and jail-based settings in the local community, in contrast to inpatient competency restoration services traditionally provided in remote institutions.
 The Mendocino Method and PsychTech project is focused on further developing the overall competency test as well as collecting item-level data on chapter quizzes for each training module.